Docterpanzen/Teaching_Factory_IoT/README.md

 ## License

-This project is licensed under the terms of the [LICENSE.md](LICENSE.md) file.
+This project is licensed under the terms of the [LICENSE](LICENSE) file.